Celebrate St. Patrick’s Day with Traeger: Guinness Shepherd’s Pie on the Grill

 1. In a large skillet, heat the olive oil over medium heat on the Traeger induction cooktop or on the stove.
 Add the ground beef and cook, stirring occasionally, until no longer pink, about 10 minutes.
 Season with 2 tsp kosher salt and black pepper to taste.
 With a slotted spoon and leaving any fat in the skillet, transfer the cooked meat to a bowl.

 2. Return the skillet to medium heat.
 Add the onion to the pan and cook, stirring occasionally, until tender, about 5 minutes.
 Add the garlic and cook, stirring, until fragrant, about 1 minute.
-Add the tomato paste and flour cook, stirring, until the tomato paste is rust colored, about 2 minutes.
+Add the tomato paste and flour cook, stirring, until the tomato paste is rust coloured, about 2 minutes.
 Add the Guinness, beef stock, and Worcestershire and cook, occasionally scraping the bottom of the skillet to bring up any browned bits, until mixture comes to a simmer.

 3. Return the beef to the skillet.
 Then add the thyme and peas and carrots stir to combine.
 Reduce the heat to medium-low and cook until the liquid is reduced by half, about 15 minutes.
 Season to taste with salt and pepper, then transfer to an ovenproof 9x13-inch ovensafe baking dish.